 Bags, along with mobile phones and other electronic material should be stored in the appointed area prior to the examination.
-Do NOT bring in: notes, study guides and personal organisers, own blank paper, calculators (when prohibited), dictionaries (when prohibited), instruments which can capture a digital image, electronic dictionaries (when prohibited), translators, wordlists, glossaries, iPods, mobile phones, MP3/4 players, pagers, Smartwatches or other similar electronic devices.
+Do NOT bring in: notes, study guides and personal organisers, own blank paper, calculators (when prohibited), Calculator covers at any time, dictionaries (when prohibited), instruments which can capture a digital image, electronic dictionaries (when prohibited), translators, wordlists, glossaries, iPods, mobile phones, MP3/4 players, pagers, Smartwatches, Analogue watches or other similar electronic devices.

 Scrap paper and revision notes must not be taken into the exam room.

-No correcting pens, fluid or tape, erasable pens, highlighters or gel.
+No correcting pens, fluid or tape, erasable pens or gel.